tomasferrarisenda/automate-all-the-things-braindamage/README.md

 Crossplane can get really complex, and I want to start with the basics.
 So on this edition we will only demo Crossplane.
 The way we'll implement it here is NOT the way you would actuallty use Crossplane in real life.
 The true power of Crossplane lies behind Crossplane Compositions, but that's more advaded concept so we'll leave it for next edition.

 <!-- If you want to understand what we are deploying a little better, [this video](https://youtu.be/mpfqPXfX6mg?si=mMVgEmT8UEC5o-xA) from Anton Putra should also be very helpful. -->
+Porq seguimos usando tf para algunas we might go full crossplane in the future.. maybe, who knows? not everything can be automated with Crossplane yet; some steps are manual, and if you need 1-click deployment, Terraform is the better still choice.

 <br/>